-One or more three prong type outlets in the home tested as having an open ground.
-This means that the third prong, also known as the ground prong is not doing its job.
-This is usually caused by a missing ground connection at an electrical device in the circuit.
-This condition is usually easily correctable by an electrician.
-Open grounds in wet locations is considered a safety issue and should be corrected.
-The outlets that tested with this condition were marked with a "GREEN" dot for easy identification.
-The affected outlets were located in the dining room.
+There were one or more receptacles in the home where the presence of hot and neutral wires were reversed.
+This is a safety concern and should be repaired by a licensed electrician.
+The outlets that tested with this condition were marked with a "YELLOW" dot for easy identification.
+The affected outlets were located in the bedroom to the left.
 Please note that we only test outlets that are visible and readily accessible at the time of the inspection.